 NOLA – probably my favorite place, food was super tasty and had the perfect vibe!
 Definitely a stop for an afternoon cocktail.

-Overall it was such a fun experience I’ve never would of try these stores/ cafes out of it wasn’t for the road test. ”
+Overall it was such a fun experience I never would have tried these stores/ cafes out of it wasn’t for the Road Test. ”

-Felici Espresso Bar was the first stop. it was a great, relaxed way to kick it off with Eggs Benedict and the morning sun shining upon us with a view of Rundle St. Who doesn’t love to people watch?!!
+Felici Espresso Bar was the first stop.
+It was a great, relaxed way to kick it off with Eggs Benedict and the morning sun shining upon us with a view of Rundle Street.
+Who doesn’t love to people watch?!!